“It’s a very weird feeling, flying with no idea where you’re going to land.”

 Montenegro is a beautiful country with plenty of amazing places to see and visit.
 The best thing about being there in the winter months is that you’ll avoid all of the crowds.
 We managed to explore the Cathedral of the Resurrection of Christ, an Orthodox cathedral in Podgorica, without another tourist in sight.

 Leading on from my previous point, for me avoiding the tourist crowds made my trip feel more authentically Montenegrin.
-I loved wandering around the old town, amongst the locals getting on with their day to day lives, popping into local shops and eating in little family run cafes.
+I loved wandering around the old town, amongst the locals getting on with their day to day lives, popping into local shops and eating in little family-run cafes.
 I believe this is the best way to truly experience another culture.

-Stari Grad is the medieval old town located on the sea front.
-You have to enter through the large walls surrounding the city, and follow the narrow cobbled streets until you reach one of the many piazzas.
-On the southern tip you’ll find the citadel and it’s towers which overlook the whole of Budva.
-Outside of the old town there is also the marina and many local seafood restaurants to grab some lunch in.
+Stari Grad is the medieval old town located on the seafront.
+You have to enter through the large walls surrounding the city and follow the narrow cobbled streets until you reach one of the many piazzas.
+On the southern tip, you’ll find the citadel and its towers which overlook the whole of Budva.
+Outside of the old town, there is also the marina and many local seafood restaurants to grab some lunch in.

-During the colder months the sea front cafes set up tables and chairs on the beach.
+During the colder months, the seafront cafes set up tables and chairs on the beach.
 Grabbing a coffee and sitting on the beach staring out at the ocean was amazingly peaceful and perfect for an afternoon pit stop.